-Bidoof’s law refers to a popular internet axiom, that states, any person reposting, creating or sharing pornographic content (specifically hentai) forfeits the validity of their argument.
+Bidoof’s law refers to a popular internet axiom, that states, any person reposting, creating or sharing adult entertainment content (specifically hentai) forfeits the validity of their argument.

 The law itself is the embodiment of the biggest mistake in an argument, which is to attack the opposing person themselves and not their reasoning.